-If businesses wish to communicate with their customers, they have no option but to ensure that A2P messaging is enabled.
+If businesses wish to communicate with their customers effectively and legally, they have no option but to ensure that A2P messaging is enabled.
 A2P messaging can be implemented through business texting software that makes customer engagement super easy!

-Not adhering to A2P messaging guidelines while communicating with customers, can lead to serious fines and offenses.
+Not adhering to A2P messaging guidelines while communicating with customers, can lead to serious fines and offences.

 Consent is to be obtained from your customers when you use A2P messaging to send promotional and informational messages.

 There are three ways in which you can implement A2P messaging.
 It can be done through, 10DLC, Shortcodes, or Toll-Free Numbers.